COVID-19 Updates: State of public health emergency declared.

-All Alberta residents 18 and older who are fully vaccinated with two doses of an approved COVID-19 vaccine can enter to win a variety of outdoor adventure prizes.
+All Alberta residents 18 and older who are fully vaccinated with two doses of an approved COVID-19 vaccine could enter to win a variety of outdoor adventure prizes.

 Not vaccinated yet?
 Book your shot today so you can enter to win.

 The Outdoor Adventure Vaccine Lottery (OAV Lottery) is open to all vaccinated Alberta residents, age 18 or older at the time of entry, except for the following:

 - Members of the Legislative Assembly of Alberta and members of their households